Poll: What would you like to be the setting of a story/series post-Advent Directive? (Results were pretty much expected) Vote Now!

 Follow Policy: I will follow stories that I have an interest in (obviously).
 Normally I will review or PM the author to give some feedback and then follow.
 Note that this will not be the case with all stories though.
 If a story is complete I will no longer follow it and will favorite it instead.
 If a story has gone one month or more without being updated from the time I started following it, I will assume that the story is abandoned and will follow suit.
 If I see that an abandoned story has been updated at least twice after I stopped following it, I will follow it once more.

 Favoriting Policy: I will only favorite stories that are complete and that I have read all the way through.
 I will not favorite stories that are in progress, regardless of their excellence.
 Note that me finishing a story does not guarantee a favorite for stories under 40,000 words.
 Completed stories 40,000 words and above will always receive a favorite for the sheer work and dedication involved.
 That is not to say that short stories are any less impressive, but that length shows an exceptional amount of dedication to the story and deserves to be commended.
 I will favorite authors who have completed at least one story that I followed and/or favorited or reviewed.
+Stories which are also directly connected to my own work will be favorited for easy access to anyone visiting.

 Request Policy: I don't do requests.
 I always have stories ongoing and due to their usually long nature, I don't stop until they are finished and typically have plans for the future decided well in advance.
 I have no interest in doing one-shots or pure short stories either so that ultimately boils down to me not taking outside suggestions, regardless of their content.
 If you wish me to write something specific you want, the most you can do is leave a suggestion.
 If I like it, it may show up or it may not.
 Readers do not dictate my schedule or my writing and since this has happened a few times, I feel adding this is needed.
 It's flattering, but if you want to persist anyway, prepare for disappointment.